NASA-Planetary-Science/AmesCAP/tutorial/CAP_Install.md

 ## 2. Installing CAP

-Now we can download and install CAP in `AmesCAP`.
-CAP was provided to you in the tarfile `AmesCAP-master.zip` that was sent along with these instructions.
-Download `AmesCAP-master.zip`.
-You can leave the file in `Downloads/`, or,  if you encounter any permission issue, move it to a temporary location like your `/home` or `/Desktop` directories.

 ### Using `pip`

 Open a terminal window, activate the virtual environment, and untar the file or install from the github: